release-engineers/y/README.md

 changes to documents that are not intended to be human-readable.
 However, when you want to make changes programmatically to documents and still be able to read them afterwards, they're probably not the best tools for the job.

-**y** aims to be a tool familiar for users of yq and jq while preserving your YAML's comments, block & flow style, key ordering, anchor names & more.
+**y** aims to be a tool familiar for users of yq and jq while preserving your YAML's comments, block & flow style, key ordering, blank lines & more.

 <img src="./docs/cinema.svg">